ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/02-Pagination.md

 ## Summary

-In the first part, we have learned how to expose a list of database entities through GraphQL.
+In the second part, we have learned how to expose a list of database entities through GraphQL.
 We also explore resolver dependency injection and how to register the `DbContext` with the execution engine.
 Further, we dabbled our feet in cursor-based pagination.